durbanlegend/thag_rs/README.md

 ## Why "thag"?

 After the late Thag Simmons.
+A stone-age power tool for the grug brained developer.
 Short, sharp, and it gets the job done.

 ## Related projects